ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.5.rst

    [DEPRECATION WARNING]: Param 'host' is deprecated.
 See the module docs for more information.
 This feature will be removed in version 2.9.
    Deprecation warnings can be disabled by setting deprecation_warnings=False in ansible.cfg.

 We recommend using the new connection types ``network_cli`` and ``netconf`` (see below), using standard Ansible connection properties, and setting those properties in inventory by group.
 As you update your playbooks and inventory files, you can easily make the change to ``become`` for privilege escalation (on platforms that support it).
-For more information, see the :ref:`using become with network modules<become-network>` guide and the :ref:`platform documentation<platform_options>`.
+For more information, see the :ref:`using become with network modules<become_network>` guide and the :ref:`platform documentation<platform_options>`.

 Adding persistent connection types ``network_cli`` and ``netconf``
 ------------------------------------------------------------------